lvmps/KIWIJAM2024/README.md

 KIWIJAM 2024 - THEME: HOME

 MANU
-A game about a little bird that has fallen from its nest and needs to climb its way back home
+Small game about a tiny bird that has fallen from its nest and needs to climb its way back home

 🥚🐣🐥
 🪱🪱🪱